Toxic colleagues can destroy your productivity — and your creativity

 The workplace is no place for bullies.
 If you discover that one of your employees is degrading the others or causing their work to suffer, take immediate action.

-“Fire them,” says Cindy Whitehead, CEO of Sprout Pharmaceuticals.
+“Fire them,” says Cindy Whitehead, CEO of The Pink Ceiling.
 “I did it.
 It was my number one salesperson in the company.
 And you’re never going to live on one person’s contribution alone.
 And it created paralysis of everybody around him.
 And he was so toxic to the culture that nobody else was performing.”

 Related: These Leaders Get Real About Dealing with Toxic Employees